architdatar/ml_uncertainty/docs/contributing.md

     functions that might not be 2-times differenciable.
 Refer to Niclas Borgin's lectures.
     (J'J)

+## Ensemble models
+1. Create tests for other kinds of models such as gradient boosting and classification models.

 ## General
 1. Enable model signficance tests:
     Analogous to F-tests for ordinary least squares regression.
 Implement F-tests for parametric models (with appropriate assumptions) and various distributions.